LouisBarranqueiro/hexo-theme-tranquilpeak/docs/developer.md

 |tranquilpeakJsFilesToInject|Files injected in `layout/_partial/script.ejs` (developement environment)|
 |tranquilpeakCssFilesToInject|Files injected in`layout/_partial/head.ejs` (developement environment)|

-On production environment, these javascript and stylesheets files are concatenate and minify in 1 javascript file and 1 stylesheet file and linked to their respective views
+In the production environment, these javascript and stylesheets files are concatenated and minified into 1 javascript file and 1 stylesheet file and linked to their respective views.

 ### Config tasks